 Employing imaginative designers such as Alan Leamy and Gordon Buehrig, Cord built cars that became famous for their advanced engineering as well as their striking appearance, e.g., the 1928 Auburn Boattail Speedster, the Model J Duesenbergs, the 1935–1937 Auburn Speedsters and the 810/812 Cords.

-We are very pleased to offer this exceptional fully restored Auburn Boattail- the most legendary and stunning sprts car of the 30's.
-Finished in a striking color combination the car looks fast sittign still.
+We are very pleased to offer this exceptional fully restored Auburn Boattail- the most legendary and stunning sports car of the 30's.
+Finished in a striking color combination the car looks fast sitting still.
 An ACD certified car with a known history going back many years, the car was discovered after WWII in the Channel Island of Jersey.
 Originally a Right Hand Drive UK delivery car it was converted to Left Hand Drive when restored, however all the parts to convert it back to RHD are still with the car.
-Out of long term collector ownership and is kept in a climate and humidity controlled environment.
+Out of long term collector ownership, the car is kept in a climate and humidity controlled environment.
 An AACA Senior car, while it's been few years since it was restored, it still presents in perfect Show ready condition.
 It is one of less than 12 known 1936 Speedsters remaining.

 Of course the real special thing here is the supercharged motor with the sporting outside exhaust- only the most exciting cars from the classic era had outside exhausts- the Mercedes-the Bentley-and of course the Duesenberg.
 The 35-6 Supercharged Auburns are definitely the "Baby Duesenberg".